PerformanC/contributing/README.md

 ## Code of Conduct

 For assuring a welcoming community, please read and follow the [Code of Conduct](CODE_OF_CONDUCT.md).
-If you have any questions or concerns, please contact the PerformanC Organization: performancorg@gmail.com.
+If you have any questions or concerns, please contact The PerformanC Organization: performancorg@gmail.com.

 ## Syntax

 To keep a consistent style, there are rules to follow when writing code.
 They are not enforced by any tool, but they are enforced by the community.
-If you have any questions or concerns, please contact the PerformanC Organization.
+If you have any questions or concerns, please contact The PerformanC Organization.

+### Project information

+PerformanC projects are divided into three categories:

+- Leading standard: Projects that follows all standards from The PerformanC Organization, and are used as examples for the community and new projects.
+They are cherry-picked by The PerformanC Organization core team.

+- Standard compliant: Projects following all the standards from The PerformanC Organization.
+Not leading standard projects, but are strictly following the standards of The PerformanC Organization.

+- Semi-Standard compliant: Projects that either use outdated standards, or are not following all the standards from The PerformanC Organization.

+- Non-compliant: Projects that do not follow the standards from The PerformanC Organization.

+> [!NOTE]
+> The PerformanC Organization is constantly working on improving the standards, and assuring that all projects are following them.

 ### General